cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Tags and Daily Photo Generation
-  - Comp Generation Logs
-  - Review Names
-  - Check Tag Generation
+  - Testing...
-  - Check Daily Photo generation
-  - Test Generation Log change branching
  - Points:
   - Details Json - save into folder with content? or whole list to parent folder? both?
   - JsonImport - maybe a partial class for the details?
   - Setup RSS Feed
   - Create Pages
   - Validation when saving - lat/long, Details (make sure content id is linked correctly to detail)
+ - Are older generated Daily Photo and Tags cleaned up if you purge unused files?
+ - History Cleanup for Content.
+Maybe on save - limit to ?last 1000?, it would be great to not grow to infinity but want to save very old entries for seldom editted content and many entries for frequently editted content...
- - Integrate Xaml Styler - git hook maybe? https://github.com/Xavalon/XamlStyler
+ - Integrate Xaml Styler - is the git hook working?
  - Email Html
   - Check formatting - could spacing be better in multiple clients?
  - Split settings into a public and private so that the public settings can be copied to the site for backup and the private can stay in the archive.